zitadel/zitadel/docs/docs/guides/migrate/users.md

 ### Passwords

-Passwords are stored only as hash.
+Passwords are never stored in clear text, but only only as irreversible hash.
-You can transfer the hashes as long as ZITADEL [supports the same hash algorithm](/docs/concepts/architecture/secrets#hashed-secrets).
+Existing hashed passwords can be imported into ZITADEL, as long as they use one of the supported [hash algorithms](/docs/concepts/architecture/secrets#hashed-secrets)
-Password change on the next sign-in can be enforced.

 _snippet from [bulk-import](#bulk-import) example:_
 ```json